 What Does an Addiction Counselor in Alaska Do?
 What is Their Job Role?

-Walking into a new job as a substance abuse counselor requires a few steps before your first day of work.
+Walking into a new job as a behavioral health substance abuse counselor requires a few steps before your first day of work.
 You’re likely to begin working with a provisional license.
 Once you have this temporary form, you’ll have to begin working on getting your study materials together.
-Your supervisor will also tell you where you can go to apply to take your first, official certification test.
+Your supervisor will also tell you where you can go to apply to take your first, official counselor certification test.
 You’ll find out when the test is and what kinds of questions you’ll have to answer.

-Once you pass your licensing exam, that’s not the end of it.
+Once you pass your behavioral health licensing exam, that’s not the end of it.
 You’ll have to attend seminars and training sessions where you’ll be earning continuing education hours.
 Every year or two, you’re going to have to document those hours to the state of Alaska so you can renew your licensure.

 Alaska Licensing & Certifications for Associates & Independent Counselors